-In some cases, connecting pipes of different materials or sizes is required.
+Drainage systems often involve connecting pipes of different materials or sizes.
 Options to make these transitions are often limited by the joint quality required.
 One very common method of connecting different types of pipe of the same size, and in some cases different sizes, is through the use of a concrete collar.
 This generally provides a minimum silt-tight joint quality but the resulting quality ultimately depends on workmanship.